vboyev-MSFT/defender-docs/defender-endpoint/mde-linux-deployment-on-sap.md

 - **Automatic threat remediation is turned on**: Files are moved and the security administrator is alerted.
 - **Security intelligence updates are turned on**: Alerts are available in the [Microsoft Defender portal](https://security.microsoft.com).

 Online Kernel patching tools, such as Ksplice or similar, can lead to unpredictable OS stability if Defender for Endpoint is running.
 It's recommended to temporarily stop the Defender for Endpoint daemon before performing online Kernel patching.
 After the Kernel is updated, Defender for Endpoint on Linux can be safely restarted.
-This is especially important on large SAP HANA VMs with huge memory contexts.
+This action is especially important on large SAP HANA VMs with huge memory contexts.

-When Microsoft Defender Antivirus is running with real-time protection, it is no longer required to schedule scans.
+When Microsoft Defender Antivirus is running with real-time protection, it's no longer required to schedule scans.
 You should run a scan at least once to set a baseline.
-Then, if required, the Linux crontab is typically used to schedule Microsoft Defender Antivirus scans and log rotation tasks.
+Then, if necessary, the Linux crontab is typically used to schedule Microsoft Defender Antivirus scans and log rotation tasks.
 For more information, see [How to schedule scans with Microsoft Defender for Endpoint (Linux)](linux-schedule-scan-mde.md).

 [Endpoint detection and response](overview-endpoint-detection-response.md) (EDR) functionality is active whenever Microsoft Defender for Endpoint on Linux is installed.
 EDR functionality can be disabled through command line or configuration by using [global exclusions](/defender-endpoint/linux-exclusions#supported-exclusion-scopes).
-For more information on troubleshooting EDR, see the sections, [Useful Commands](#useful-commands) and [Useful Links](#useful-links) (in this article).
+For more information on troubleshooting EDR, see the sections [Useful Commands](#useful-commands) and [Useful Links](#useful-links) (in this article).

 ## Important configuration settings for Microsoft Defender for Endpoint on SAP on Linux